xuchi021105/Snake/README.md

 # Snake
-this is a java code for fun and practice
+this is a java code for fun and practice and use javafx